Floorp-Projects/Floorp/mobile/android/android-components/components/service/glean/docs/metrics.md

 The `metrics` ping contains all of the metrics defined in `metrics.yaml` that don't specify a ping or where `default` is specified in their [`send in pings`](https://mozilla.github.io/glean_parser/metrics-yaml.html#send-in-pings) property.

+Additionally, error metrics in the `glean.error` category are included in the `metrics` ping.

 The `metrics` ping shall also include the common [`ping_info`](pings.md#the-ping_info-section) section found in all pings.

 ### Querying ping contents